digidem/mapeo-map-server/API.md

 ### `GET /tilesets/:tilesetId/:zoom/:x/:y`

 - Params
-  - `tilesetId`: The ID of the tileset.
+  - `tilesetId: string`: The ID of the tileset.
   - `zoom: number`: The zoom level of the tile.
   - `x: number`: The x coordinate of the tile.
   - `y: number`: The y coordinate of the tile.